shayantist/STAT5243-Project3/README.md

 - Vibrant gradient color scheme with animated elements
 - Card-based event display with enhanced visual hierarchy
 - Quick-filter category badges for one-click filtering
-- "EventGuide" AI chatbot assistant powered by Google's Gemini 1.5 Flash
+- **THE REAL STAR OF THE SHOW**: "EventGuide" AI chatbot assistant powered by Google's Gemini 1.5 Flash
-- Personalized event suggestions via AI assistant
+- Personalized event suggestions via AI assistant (based on user's calendar events)

 ### Analytics Implementation
 The application tracks several key metrics to compare the effectiveness of each interface: